Freeman163/Nat.-Ecol.-Evol.-Submission/README.md

 **FILE OVERVIEW – THESE FILES ARE FOR DEMO PURPOSES**

 **File:** CLUSTER_2DFIT.py
 **Description:** Python file to conduct PCA and K-means clustering on the ‘caked’ X-ray diffraction data and fit 2D Pseudo-Voigt peaks with a plane background on to the (002) diffraction peak(s).
 The ‘caked’ data was exported using the [DAWN software package] (https://dawnsci.org/).
 Fitting parameters are stored within an array and outputted for visualising data in DENTICLE_PLOTTER.py.
-Here, the script is setup to read data corresponding to sample region PD-ROI2.
+Here, the script is set to read data corresponding to sample UALVP 53472 - region PD-ROI2.

 **File:** DENTICLE_PLOTTER.py
 **Description:** A file to visualise the crystallographic c lattice parameters, texture and preferred orientation (obtained from intensity arcs in the (002) diffraction peaks) for the constituent crystallite populations obtained from the fitting of the ‘caked’ X-ray diffraction data performed by CLUSTER_2DFIT.py.